gauravat16/Bash-Scripts/README.md

   **1. Neatism**
-        A Script that sorts all types of files in neat folders.
+        A Script that sorts all types of files & folders in neat folders.

   **2. LogX**
         A Script that allows you to added logging in your bash script.